Galaxy

 Installing Galaxy

-, so that GALAXY's internal paths are shorter and avoid conda throwing any errors that your path exceeds the maximum characters for tool install paths
+It is recommended that you clone galaxy to your ~/Desktop, so that GALAXY's internal paths are shorter and avoid conda throwing any errors that your path exceeds the maximum characters for tool install paths

-here we are going to work with 17.09
+here we are going to work with 17.09 release of GALAXY.

 - Open a

-and clone GALAXY to your~/Desktop
+terminaland clone GALAXY to your~/Desktop.

 cd ~/Desktop